Louise Schou Therkildsen

-In my doctoral dissertation, I explore five concrete examples of collective identity formations within the European Union from the perspective of constitutive rhetoric.
+In my doctoral thesis, I explore five examples of collective identity formations within the European Union from a constitutive rhetorical perspective.
 For further info, see research.

-Rhetorical theory and criticism - currently focused on questions of migration, identity, and agency.
-Theoretically, I am working with, among other perspectives, constitutive rhetoric, post-colonial theory, and queer theory.
+Rhetorical theory and criticism – currently focused on questions of migration, identity, and agency.
+Theoretically, I am working with, among other perspectives, constitutive rhetoric, temporality, and post-colonial theory.